pmc-community/jekyll-site-template/doc-contents/intro.md

 # 🛠️ Prerequisites

-To follow along with this guide, you’ll need:
+To follow along with this guide, you will need:

 - Basic familiarity with Git and GitHub
 - A working knowledge of Markdown